Admissions7 min readMarch 7, 2026

-Stanford University received over 56,000 applications for the Class of 2028 and admitted 3.68%—its lowest acceptance rate on record.
+Stanford University received over 57,000 applications for the Class of 2029 and admitted roughly 3.9% of applicants.
 The numbers alone don't tell you much.
 What matters is understanding why Stanford rejects valedictorians with 1600 SATs, and what separates the students who do get in.

 Stanford's Acceptance Rate and Deadlines